 What Chemicals Do Termite installers Use

-A chemical termite barrier that transfers and destroys rather than repels is a better solution.
+A chemical protection barrier that transfers and destroys rather than repels is a better solution.
 It gets rid of the termites and their colony that are destroying your home rather than repelling them.
 The Transferable chemical is Very effective.